FedEx (NYSE:FDX) Given a $211.00 Price Target by Credit Suisse Group Analysts

-FedEx (NYSE:FDX – Get Rating) has been assigned a $211.00 price target by analysts at Credit Suisse Group in a research report issued on Wednesday, Marketbeat Ratings reports.
-The brokerage presently has an “outperform” rating on the shipping service provider’s stock.
-Credit Suisse Group’s price objective would indicate a potential upside of 20.10% from the company’s previous close.
+Credit Suisse Group set a $211.00 target price on FedEx (NYSE:FDX – Get Rating) in a research note published on Tuesday morning, Borsen Zeitung reports.

-Several other research analysts have also commented on the company.
-Barclays set a $240.00 price objective on FedEx in a report on Wednesday.
-The Goldman Sachs Group set a $215.00 target price on FedEx in a research report on Tuesday, December 13th.
-Bank Of America (Bofa) lowered shares of FedEx from a “buy” rating to a “neutral” rating and lowered their target price for the company from $275.00 to $186.00 in a report on Friday, September 16th.
-JPMorgan Chase & Co. decreased their target price on shares of FedEx from $192.00 to $184.00 in a report on Thursday, December 8th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on shares of FedEx from $190.00 to $217.00 in a report on Monday, November 28th.
-Thirteen research analysts have rated the stock with a hold rating and eleven have given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of $203.84.
+Other research analysts have also issued reports about the company.
+Barclays set a $240.00 price objective on FedEx in a research report on Tuesday.
+BMO Capital Markets cut their price target on FedEx from $215.00 to $190.00 and set a market perform rating on the stock in a research note on Friday, September 23rd.
+Cowen cut their price target on FedEx from $230.00 to $185.00 and set an outperform rating on the stock in a research note on Friday, September 23rd.
+Jefferies Financial Group increased their price target on FedEx from $170.00 to $175.00 and gave the company a hold rating in a research note on Thursday, December 22nd.
+Finally, Cowen dropped their price objective on FedEx from $230.00 to $185.00 in a research note on Friday, September 23rd.
+Thirteen analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company.
+Based on data from MarketBeat, FedEx currently has an average rating of Hold and a consensus target price of $203.84.

-A number of institutional investors have recently made changes to their positions in FDX.
-Vanguard Group Inc. raised its holdings in shares of FedEx by 1.2% in the 3rd quarter.
-Vanguard Group Inc. now owns 18,835,505 shares of the shipping service provider’s stock worth $2,796,508,000 after purchasing an additional 220,183 shares in the last quarter.
-Dodge & Cox lifted its position in shares of FedEx by 0.6% during the 2nd quarter.
-Dodge & Cox now owns 17,426,647 shares of the shipping service provider’s stock valued at $3,950,795,000 after acquiring an additional 98,022 shares during the last quarter.
-BlackRock Inc. lifted its position in shares of FedEx by 2.9% during the 3rd quarter.
-BlackRock Inc. now owns 16,818,843 shares of the shipping service provider’s stock valued at $2,497,094,000 after acquiring an additional 469,345 shares during the last quarter.
-Primecap Management Co.
-CA lifted its position in shares of FedEx by 3.3% during the 3rd quarter.
-Primecap Management Co.
-CA now owns 13,878,717 shares of the shipping service provider’s stock valued at $2,060,573,000 after acquiring an additional 445,125 shares during the last quarter.
-Finally, FMR LLC boosted its position in shares of FedEx by 15.6% in the 2nd quarter.
-FMR LLC now owns 4,100,112 shares of the shipping service provider’s stock valued at $929,536,000 after purchasing an additional 554,395 shares during the period.
-72.02% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently bought and sold shares of FDX.
+Mizuho Markets Americas LLC bought a new stake in FedEx during the second quarter worth $229,102,000.
+Renaissance Technologies LLC bought a new position in shares of FedEx in the 3rd quarter valued at $122,633,000.
+Mawer Investment Management Ltd. bought a new position in shares of FedEx in the 2nd quarter valued at $181,239,000.
+ACR Alpine Capital Research LLC bought a new position in shares of FedEx in the 2nd quarter valued at $161,754,000.
+Finally, FMR LLC lifted its stake in shares of FedEx by 15.6% in the 2nd quarter.
+FMR LLC now owns 4,100,112 shares of the shipping service provider’s stock valued at $929,536,000 after acquiring an additional 554,395 shares during the last quarter.
+Institutional investors own 72.02% of the company’s stock.

 FedEx Company Profile